Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

-When the _ContractNegotiationEventMessage_ is sent by a provider with an `eventType` property set to `finalize`, a contract agreement has been finalized and the associated asset is accessible.
+When the _ContractNegotiationEventMessage_ is sent by a provider with an `eventType` property set to `finalized`, a contract agreement has been finalized and the associated asset is accessible.
 The state machine is transitioned to the PROVIDER_FINALIZED state.
 Other event types may be defined in the future.
 A consumer responds with an error if the signature can't be validated or is incorrect.

-It is an error for a consumer to send a ContractNegotiationEventMessage with an eventType `finalize` to the provider.
+It is an error for a consumer to send a ContractNegotiationEventMessage with an eventType `finalized` to the provider.

-When the _ContractNegotiationEventMessage_ is sent by a consumer with an `eventType` set to  `accept`, the state machine is placed in the CONSUMER_AGREED state.
+When the _ContractNegotiationEventMessage_ is sent by a consumer with an `eventType` set to  `accepted`, the state machine is placed in the CONSUMER_AGREED state.

-It is an error for a provider to send a ContractNegotiationEventMessage with an eventType `accept` to the consumer.
+It is an error for a provider to send a ContractNegotiationEventMessage with an eventType `accepted` to the consumer.

 Note that contract events are not intended for propagation of agreement state after a contract negotiation has entered a terminal state.
 It is considered an error for a consumer or provider to send a contract negotiation event after the negotiation state machine has entered a terminal state.